ieee-vgtc/ieeevis.org/content/info/call-participation/doctoral-colloquium.md

 Student submissions will be reviewed by the DC Chairs and selections will be made on the basis of their contribution to the colloquium goals, strength of research direction, and the advisor’s assessment.
 Accepted submissions will be printed for colloquium participants, but will otherwise remain confidential.

 ## Doctoral Colloquium Chairs
-Bei Wang, *University of Utah*
-Danielle Albers Szafir, *University of Colorado Boulder*
+Karen Schloss, *University of Wisconsin-Madison*
 Nan Cao, *Tongji University*
+Maxime Cordeil, *The University of Queensland*

 Contact VIS DC co-chairs: [doctoral_coll@ieeevis.org](mailto:doctoral_coll@ieeevis.org)